Overview of Section 504

 The law states: “No otherwise qualified individual with a disability in the United States...shall, solely by reason of his or her disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.”

 A student is considered eligible for Section 504 if he or she has a physical or mental impairment that substantially limits one or more major life activities.

 Students who are found eligible for special education should receive all accommodations and modifications through an Individualized Education Program (IEP) and should not have a concurrent 504 plan.

 Every DCPS school has a Section 504 Coordinator, designated by the school principal.
 The Section 504 Coordinator serves as the school’s main point of contact for questions from students, parents, and school staff regarding accommodations and services under Section 504.

-Within the Office of the Chief of Schools, the 504 Team has staff members dedicated to supporting schools' development and implementation of Section 504.
+Within the Office of School Improvement and Supports, the Section 504 and Student Accommodations Team has staff members dedicated to supporting schools' development and implementation of 504 plans.